VP of Business Valuation Services / Partner

-The role of a Valuation Analyst at FP Transitions is both qualitative and quantitative in nature, and Julia’s background underscores the special kind of work that she does for advisors.
-Hailing from New Hampshire’s Lakes Region, Julia pursued a dual major at the University of New Hampshire in Information Systems and Business Analytics before graduating with a degree in Finance and Economics.
+The role of a business appraiser at FP Transitions is both qualitative and quantitative in nature, and Julia’s background underscores the special kind of work that she does for advisors.
+Hailing from New Hampshire’s Lakes Region, Julia pursued a dual major at the University of New Hampshire in information systems and business analytics before graduating with a degree in finance and economics.
 After studying investment markets and financial scandals, Julia has come to appreciate the need for accuracy and honesty in the valuation work that she performs.

 During her time in college, she explored and nurtured her passion for business and professionalism as a member of the professional co-ed business fraternity, Alpha Kappa Psi, and as a member of her college’s Women in Business club.
-She exercised her passion for traveling when she spent 5 months studying in Budapest, Hungary, explored Eastern Europe, and visited her roots in Germany.
-It was her passion for travel and exploration that led her to the west coast where she has already seen much of Oregon’s natural beauty.
-She spends weekends adding to, and crossing off, that next bucket list item!
+She exercised her passion for traveling when she spent five months studying in Budapest, Hungary, explored Eastern Europe, and visited her roots in Germany.
+It was her passion for travel and exploration that led her to the West Coast where she was able to soak in much of Oregon’s natural beauty.